 • ${ds_name_src}: the name of the source

-For example, you can configure pre_${db_table_name_src_transed}_post to convert the table name my_table that is generated in the previous example to pre_my_table_post.
+Example: Configure pre_${db_table_name_src_transed}_post to convert the table name my_table that is generated in the previous example to pre_my_table_post.

 • Rule for Conversion Between Source Database Name and Destination Schema Name: This type of mapping rule allows you to use a regular expression to specify the names of the destination schemas to which you want to write data.

-Example: Synchronize data from the source schemas whose names start with the prefix doc_ to the destination schemas whose names start with the prefix pre_.
-Schema
+Example: Synchronize data from the source schemas whose names start with the prefix doc_ to the destination schemas whose names start with the prefix pre_.schema

-Step 5: Configure the destination tables
+Configure the destination tables

 Note